AndRossi/Kelpie/README.md

    * saves the outcomes of the corresponding predictions in an `output_end_to_end.csv` file;

 The `explain.py` also accepts an optional `--baseline` parameter with allowed values `data_poisoning` or `criage`; using this parameter allows to estract results for our baselines instead of Kelpie.
-We report result files for each model and dataset, both extracted by Kelpie and by the baseline approaches, both in the necessary and for the sufficient scenario, in the `results` folder of our repository.

 Our experiments on each model and dataset can be replicated with the following commands: